murrahjm/jekyll-now/_posts/2018-5-14-PSFreeBurritos.md

 $formdata[1].spl_q_chipotle_reason_for_score_cmt = $ReasonForScore
 ```

 For our radio buttons we have to do a little more work.
 Remember above when I mentioned that they have a somewhat cryptic method of storing the radio button selection?
 They use a value of 10 or 20 or 30 or some increment like that to specify which button is selected.
-Well we definitely don't want our survey question to ask for an answer of 10 or 20, we want human words like 'Dine-In' or 'Carry-Out', etc.  So let's use the good ol' `switch` construct
+Well we definitely don't want our survey question to ask for an answer of 10 or 20, we want human words like 'Dine-In' or 'Carry-Out', etc.  So let's use the good ol' `switch` construct.

 ```powershell
 Switch ($ExperienceType){